 Error code 1009 means that there is a problem with the file being uploaded.
 Try copying and pasting the contents into a new Word file, save it, and then attempt to upload the newly created file to the submission box instead.

-You can save a copy of the Originality Report by clicking the printer icon in the lower-left side of the page from within the report.
+You can save a copy of the Originality Report by clicking the download icon from the similarity toolbar on the right side of the page.

 Turnitin excludes quotes and bibliographies from the similarity index by default.
-If you would like to include quotes or bibliographies, you can navigate to the Filters & Settings page by clicking the Filter icon in the lower right-hand corner of your Turnitin Report and uncheck the box that corresponds to the filter you wish to disable.
+If you would like to include quotes or bibliographies, you can navigate to the Filters & Settings page by clicking the Filter icon from the similarity toolbar on the right side of the page and uncheck the box that corresponds to the filter you wish to disable.
 After selecting the desired settings, you must click Apply Changes.

 Occasionally, Turnitin will return an error message based upon the name of the file submitted; if the file name is too long or contains punctuation, Turnitin may not accept the file.
 The error may look like this: